 - Cellular Renewal, through Collagen stimulation, and neovascularization to improve skin texture, fine lines and elasticity

-- Skin Tightening, by contracting fat tissue
+- Skin Tightening, by contracting fat tissue.

 About 6 months after the procedure, the PDO threads will disappear through simple hydrolysis (they are absorbable).
 The lifted facial contours will remain for about 3-6 months more, due to the cellular rejuvenation effects.
 Your skin cells are stimulated to produce new collagen, and new blood vessels to improve skin microcirculation.
 At the same time, the PDO threads cause the fat tissue to contract, producing a skin tightening and facial slimming effect.

-Side Effects of PDO Threads
+Side Effects of PDO Thread Lift

 This treatment is very safe.
 Compared to fillers, the side effects are, in fact, much milder.
 Depending on the types of threads used and areas treated, bruising may or may not occur.
 Expect some mild swelling and soreness for 3 to 5 days after the procedure, and a sensation of tightness (mild) of up to 2 weeks.
 Temporary mild dimpling of the skin can also occur – which resolves in a few days.